 École Salish Secondary School

-See the artwork created by eight unique Indigenous artists in collaboration with students and staff for École Salish Secondary School.
+See the artwork created by eight Indigenous artists in collaboration with students and staff for École Salish Secondary School.

 Surrey Schools is committed to honouring the local First Nations on whose traditional territories their students, staff, and faculty work, learn, and play.
 As part of the planning for the new school, École Salish Secondary, the district contracted artists from the Katzie, Semiahmoo, Kwantlen, Musqueam and Chehalis First Nations to design the school logo and welcome figure and contribute designs for glass surfaces throughout the school.